wojnosystems/go-flag-unmarshaler/README.md

 ## POSIX says I can separate option values with optional spaces!

 Yea.
 I don't care.
-This makes things needlessly complicated.
-Use equal signs.
+This makes things -- IMO/limited experience -- needlessly complicated.
+Just use equal signs.
 LMK if there's a special case I should consider for this.